Keoladeo National Park Tour

 Keoladeo National Park is popularly called Bharatpur Bird Sanctuary.
 It is in Rajasthan.
 Among the top-rated bird sanctuaries of India and the world.
 It is a UNESCO World Heritage Site.
 The sanctuary is about 29 sq. km of dry and wet grassland.
 Bharatpur Bird Sanctuary is home to a large variety of resident as well as flocks of migratory birds, especially during winters.
 It is located just a bit off the most popular tourist triangle of Agra – Jaipur – Delhi and hence visited by a large number of visitors.

 This national park can be explored by walk, bicycles available for rent, cycle-rickshaw, and horse cart.
 Depending upon your interest in sighting the birds and bird photography 1 day to one week can be easily spent exploring the national park.
 It opens early in the morning and closes by around sunset time.
 There are many hotels and lodges nearby the sanctuary and one within the sanctuary.

 Saras Crane Bird

 Saras Crane is the tallest flying bird in the world.
 The Saras Crane measures about 6 ft. in height and a wingspan of about 2.5 meters.
 According to our cycle-rickshaw driver cum guide, spotting them at Bharatpur is considered lucky for you.
 They are always seen in pairs, monogamous and are known to fast to death if the companion loses the life.
 As of now, they are vulnerable and considered endangered species.
-This bird could well be a pride of India.
+This bird could well be the pride of India.

 Pathways of Bharatpur Bird Sanctuary